What is Autocratic Leadership? – Definition, Characteristics, and Examples

 For example, employees under autocratic leadership often have low esteem and lack of confidence that impact productivity and, eventually, the project.

-The Positive And Negative Impact Of Autocratic Leadership On Team Performance
+Positive And Negative Impact Of Autocratic Leadership On Team Performance

-Autocratic leadership style has both positive and negative impacts on the performance of the team members.
+The autocratic leadership style has both positive and negative impacts on the performance of the team members.

-This adaptability is the key to how a team, and their performance, react to autocratic leadership management.
+This adaptability is the key to how a team and their performance react to autocratic leadership management.

 When Autocratic Leadership Has a Negative Impact On Team Performance?

-When the team members do not accept the hierarchy, it certainly creates a disturbance and conflict, negatively affecting the performance and productivity of the workforce in an organization.
+When the team members do not accept the hierarchy, it creates a disturbance and conflict, negatively affecting the performance and productivity of the workforce in an organization.

 Substitutes With a Lack Of Confidence Get Attracted To Autocratic Leaders